10 Practical Ways to Be Happier at Work

 You’ll notice many of the veteran writers and art directors in the agency keep toys and games nearby.
 From Lego and Play-Doh, to action figures, wooden puzzles, tennis balls, and even origami, they give themselves as many chances as possible to switch off and give their brains a rest.
 This is not just for a simple break.
 In advertising, and any creative profession, you need to let your subconscious work on the problem.
 You will be way happier if you accept this, and give yourself permission to play from time to time.

 Even the worst jobs have good things going for them.
 And let’s face it, if you’re sitting in a warm office, surrounded by intelligent people, working on TV spots and online buys, you don’t exactly have it rough.
-But saying that, some days can get overwhelming.
-You can be on the receiving end of some soul-crushing feedback, or you may have to cancel plans to work late.
+Saying that, some days can get overwhelming; you can be on the receiving end of some soul-crushing feedback, or you may have to cancel plans to work late.
 When this happens, remember the good parts of the job; the people you like; the projects that are fun to work on.
 Put things in perspective, and move past the bad times.

 This needs to be spray-painted on the walls of every company that is in the business of ideas.
 If someone says “oh, that is a terrible concept, what else have you got” they are not calling you terrible.
 It’s a bad idea, big deal.
 Everyone has them, and they often have to be put on paper before good ones come about.
 No one is saying you are bad at your job, or you’re a bad person, because of a bad idea.
 It’s just honesty.
 Sadly, there’s a lot of tiptoeing that can turn this into a long, drawn-out, unnecessary process.